-A comparable portfolio of ALMP programmes is quite common in the CEE region.
-For example, Hora and Sirovátka (2020) studied a Czech ALMP programme similar to the GP programme and indicated its pattern of selecting more employable young JSs.
+A comparable portfolio of ALMP programmes is quite common in the CEE region (Krekó et al. 2023; Hora and Sirovátka 2020).
+For example, Hora and Sirovátka (2020) studied a Czech ALMP programme that is similar to the GP programme and highlighted its pattern of selecting more employable young JSs.
 The authors also identified a bias in the composition of participants towards the more employable, i.e., the creaming-off effect.
-Observed in a similar institutional context, the evidence presented here aligns with their findings concerning the composition of participants.
-Additionally, they concluded that in the case of the "Czech GP" program, the employment effect of participation appears to be higher for long-term-unemployed and medium-skilled participants.
-Heterogeneity analysis of our ATETs, reveals that ATETs for male or medium-skilled participants are higher for later GP participation.
-Although we document some potential of GP to yield positive effects on less-educated, less-skilled and, thus, less-employable groups of participants, we also observe that a substantial share of its positive effects is driven by participants with higher education and enrolment in the programme soon after the participant becomes unemployed.
-We align with Hora and Sirovátka (2020), that better targeting and extending GP to less easily employable participants shows the potential to yield additional impact of the programme.
+As it was observed in a similar institutional context, the evidence presented herein aligns with the findings of the authors concerning the composition of participants.
+Additionally, the authors concluded that in the case of the Czech version of the GP programme, the employment effect of participation appears to be higher for long-term-unemployed and medium-skilled participants.
+Heterogeneity analysis of our ATETs reveals that the ATETs for male or medium-skilled participants are higher for later GP participation.
+Although we document some potential of the GP programme to yield positive effects on less-educated, less-skilled and, thus, less-employable groups of participants, we also observe that a substantial share of its positive effects is driven by participants with higher education and those who enrol in the programme soon after they become unemployed.
+Our findings align with those of Hora and Sirovátka (2020), which suggests that better targeting and extending the GP programme to less easily employable participants highlights the potential to yield additional impact of the programme.

-If provided after 12 months of unemployment, all three evaluated programmes perform comparably poorly, with only marginal positive effects observable in the long run, after two years, and only for the better educated.
-In line with Holtmann et al. (2021), we document that programmes that facilitate the collection of workplace experience for unemployed youth perform better for those who have completed secondary education.
+If provided after 12 months of unemployment, all three evaluated programmes perform comparably poorly, with only marginal positive effects observable in the long run, i.e., after two years, and only for the better educated.
+In line with Holtmann et al. (2021), we document that programmes that facilitate the collection of workplace experience for unemployed youth perform better for those who have completed their secondary education.
 A meta-analysis of studies that evaluate youth-targeted ALMP programmes (Caliendo and Schmidl 2016) pointed out that supported employment is usually linked to positive employment effects through the so-called foot-in-the-door effect (Brown 2015).
 This effect also plays a role in the cases of GP and VAW.
 In contrast with the efficiency principle, these programmes do not specifically target individuals furthest from the labour market.

 In evaluating wage subsidy programmes, it is difficult to empirically disentangle the impact of participating in the programme from a potential substitution or dead-weight effect when employers use subsidised labour instead of hiring new employees.
 This concern is underlined if the easily employable are selected to participate in the programme, as in the case of GP.
 Nevertheless, with the relatively lower participation costs of GP, these concerns become less economically significant.
-Since 2014, the EU-wide initiative of the Youth Guarantee changed the proportions of resources flowing to youth activation.
-The financial contribution to GP participants increased substantially; employers' costs became eligible for reimbursement, pushing the unit costs of GP up.
-Additionally, alternative, youth-targeting, wage-subsidy programmes entered the scene.
-Despite the growth of its unit costs, GP remained the least expensive option in the portfolio of youth-targeting ALMPs.
-Despite its sub-mediocre impact, it presents an attractive option for putting the feet of the cream-skimmed, easy-to-employ young JSs in the doors of their potential future employers.
+Since 2014, the EU-wide Youth Guarantee initiative has changed the proportions of resources flowing to youth activation.
+Thus, the financial contribution to GP participants has increased substantially; employers' costs have become eligible for reimbursement, thereby increasing the unit costs of GP.
+Additionally, alternative, youth-targeting, wage-subsidy programmes have entered the scene.
+Despite the growth of its unit costs, GP remains the least expensive option in the portfolio of youth-targeting ALMPs.
+Despite its sub-mediocre impact, this programme presents an attractive option for putting the feet of the cream-skimmed, easy-to-employ young JSs in the doors of their potential future employers.